openreachtech/eslint-inspector/README.md

 * In some cases, you would like to have separate files for checking the behavior of some rules for each message.
 As of version 1.0, for the `no-restricted-syntax` rule, we can create a intent error file for each selector.

-* For strict inspections, create a intent error file with the folder name as the rule name and the message ID as the file name inside it.
+* For strict inspections, create a intent error file with the folder name as the rule name and the message id as the file name inside it.

 * `.eslintrc.yml`